Zhekager/wallet_frontend/README.old.md

 ## Overall balance:

--In the left sidebar you can see the current overall balance.
+- In the left sidebar you can see the current overall balance.

 ## Statistics: